neerajsingh0101/admin_data/README.markdown

 ## Tested with

-I have tested this plugin with MySQL and PostgreSQL.
+I have tested this plugin with MySQL, PostgreSQL and Oracle.

 Run all the tests by going to the plugin directory and executing <tt>rake</tt> .
-There are over 100 tests and all of them should pass.
+There are nearly 200 tests and all of them should pass.

 ## Feedback and bug report